FullHuman/purgecss-docs/cli.md

 ### --content

-You can specify content that should be analyzed by Purgecss with an array of filenames or [globs](https://github.com/isaacs/node-glob/blob/master/README.md#glob-primer).
+You can specify content that should be analyzed by PurgeCSS with an array of filenames or [globs](https://github.com/isaacs/node-glob/blob/master/README.md#glob-primer).
 These files can be HTML, Pug, Blade, etc.

 ```text
 purgecss --css css/app.css --content src/index.html src/**/*.js